 BigQuery Connector for SAP is made available as "Software" under the agreement governing your use of Google Cloud Platform, including the Service Specific Terms available at https://cloud.google.com/terms/service-terms.
 Without limiting the generality of the preceding terms, you may not modify or distribute BigQuery Connector for SAP without express written permission from Google.

 BigQuery Connector for SAP software is offered at no cost.
-For clarity, your use of other "Software" and "Services" under the agreement governing your use of Google Cloud Platform, such as BigQuery and BigQuery streaming API, may incur a cost.
+For clarity, your use of other "Software" and "Services" under the agreement governing your use of Google Cloud Platform, such as BigQuery, Pub/Sub, Pub/Sub API, Storage Write API, and BigQuery streaming API, may incur a cost.

-BigQuery Connector for SAP does not include any license to SAP software, including without limitation SAP LT Replication Server; please separately procure an appropriate license to SAP software.
+BigQuery Connector for SAP does not include any license to SAP software, including without limitation SAP LT Replication Server; you need to separately procure an appropriate license to SAP software.

 Support lifecycle